Alexis211/transpose_features/README.md

 **Idea:** Trying to get the maximum from datasets where we have very few training examples, but each example has a very large number of features.
-ExampleTanh of such datasets include medical databases where we have gene activation measurements for very few patients but many different genes.
+Examples of such datasets include medical databases where we have gene activation measurements for very few patients but many different genes.

 **Method:** We design a neural network architecture whose number of parameters